-In this article, you will learn everything you need to know about Ennegram Type 7 archetypes.
-From definition of the ennegram, examples and why it is useful.
+In this article, you will learn everything you need to know about Enneagram Type 7 archetypes.
+From the definition of the Enneagram, examples, and why it is useful.

 What is The Enneagram Type 7?
 (The Enthusiast)